edwintye/edwintye.github.io/_posts/2020-02-24-creating-tickets-as-reflective-writing-when-developing-software.md

 How would we encourage such practice?
 To start, allow the developers walk through their train of thought regularly.
-The most obvious time slot is the daily standup, where we would ditch the **"What have you done?" + "What are you going to do?"** type framework to **"How do I plan to solve this problem?" + "What I did the solve the problem"**.
+The most obvious time slot is the daily standup, where we would ditch the **"What have you done?" + "What are you going to do?"** type framework to **"How do I plan to solve this problem?" + "What I did to solve the problem"**.
 More concretely,

 - Anyone who has finished a ticket should share the learnings and discuss what can be done better or left to do, if any.
 - Write the follow up tickets either together during a standup, or pin it up to be finished later.
 - Review these new tickets with relevant parties, including those outside the immediate team if required.
-- Remaining time time should be used to talk about the current proposed solution for all the items in progress.
+- Remaining time should be used to talk about the current proposed solution for all the items in progress.
 - Write down the proposed solution and realign with team

 The biggest struggle with such a new routine is the appearance of “pointing the spotlights at stuff not done well”.